nixXx13/GeoChallengeApp/README.md

 # GeoChallengeApp

-detailed inforamtion can be found at main repo - https://github.com/nixXx13/GeoChallenge
+This is the repository of the android application of GeoChallenge. for detailed information about GeoChallenge - https://github.com/nixXx13/GeoChallenge